JD(U) MP and RS Deputy Chairman Harivansh shares stage with Yogi Adityanath in Ballia | Law-Order

 - India

+The JD(U) had reacted sharply to Harivansh's decision to attend the inaugural ceremony of the new Parliament building on May 28 against the party's order.

-Chief Minister Adityanath inaugurated or laid the foundation stone of 144 development projects worth Rs 3,638.25 crore along with Harivansh in Jai Prakash Nagar (Sitabadiyara) village located on the border with Bihar.
+Chief Minister Adityanath on Wednesday inaugurated or laid the foundation stone of 144 development projects worth Rs 3,638.25 crore along with Harivansh in Jai Prakash Nagar (Sitabadiyara) village located on Uttar Pradesh's border with Bihar.

 Transport Minister Daya Shankar Singh, Minister of State Daya Shankar Mishra Dayalu, Minister of State for Minorities Danish Ansari, MPs Neeraj Shekhar, Virendra Singh Mast and Ravindra Kushwaha were also present during the event.